 3) In the preference window, click on the Devices tab.

-Now your device won’t automatically sync when you plug it in an launch iTunes, which means it shouldn’t automatically back up with iTunes either.
+Now, your device won’t automatically sync when you plug it in and launch iTunes, which means it shouldn’t automatically back up with iTunes either.
 It’s like magic!

 If you don’t really want to use either to back up your device, you can also use Terminal to handle the situation.